 Other things.

-It’s an honor to be the incoming President of the Linda Hall Library, in Kansas City, MO.
-The Library’s holdings of over a million books, journals and hard-to-find conference proceedings are dedicated to science, technology, and engineering.
-With rare works going back to the Renaissance, their collections make it one of the most prestigious science institutions in the United States.
+It’s my honor to serve as President and CEO of the Linda Hall Science Library and Arboretum, in Kansas City, MO.
+The Library’s holdings of over two million books, journals and hard-to-find conference proceedings are dedicated to science, technology, and engineering.
+With rare works going back to the 1472, their collections make it one of the most prestigious science institutions in the United States.
 Founded in 1946, the Library sits on the former estate of its founders the Hall family, which is now a scenic arboretum.
-It has been stewarded since its inception by a board of trustees led by generations of the Bartlett family.
-Their commitment to supporting the pursuit of knowledge, along with their investment in world-class collections, have created a truly remarkable resource locally and internationally.
-It will be my privilege to ensure the library flourishes, expanding the horizons of this unique resource.
+I am also an adjunct at the University of Missouri Kansas City in the School of Humanities and Social Sciences.

 I’m also active internationally, most recently serving as an executive board member of the International Council of Museums (ICOM) and for nine years served as chair of ICOM’s International Committee for Museums and Collections of Natural History (NATHIST), as well as deputy chair of the international ethics committee (ETHCOM).